 When should you apply nitrogen hops plant fertilizer?
-Apply nitrogen in late spring to early summer in the form of a commercial fertilizer, organic matter, or manure.
+Apply nitrogen in late spring to early summer in the form of commercial fertilizer, organic matter, or manure.

 Phosphorous is needed in far lesser amounts than nitrogen.
 Hops plants have a low phosphorous requirement and, in fact, fertilizing hops plants with additional phosphorous has little effect.
 A soil test will tell you if, indeed, you even need to apply any additional phosphorous.

 If the results are less than 4 ppm, add 3 pounds of phosphorous fertilizer per 1,000 square feet (1.4 kg. per 93 m2).
 If the results are between 8 and 12 ppm, fertilize at a rate of 1 to 1.5 pounds per 1,000 square feet (0.5-0.7 kg. per 93 m2).
 Soils with a concentration of over 16 ppm do not need any additional phosphorous.

 Potassium is next in importance for growing hops.
 Fertilizing hops plants with potassium ensures healthy cone production as well as bine and foliage health.
-The standard application rate for potassium is between 80-150 pounds per acre (36-68 kg. per 4,000 m2), but your soil test with help to determine the exact ratio.
+The standard application rate for potassium is between 80 and 150 pounds per acre (36-68 kg. per 4,000 m2), but your soil test with help to determine the exact ratio.

 If the test result is between 0 and 100 ppm, fertilizer with 80 to 120 pounds of potassium per acre (36-54 kg. per 4,000 m2).
 If the results say the levels are between 100 and 200 ppm, apply up to 80 pounds per acre (36 kg. per 4,000 m2).